-Other (special) benefits:
+Other (special) benefits

-Generally, GAP insurance isn’t a legal requirement in New Zealand.
+Generally, GAP isn’t a legal requirement in New Zealand.
 When you take out a car policy, you’re automatically covered for costs and events that are expressly stipulated in your agreement.
 However helpful, not all car policies cover for the entire costs that you incur, especially overhead expenses like delivery charge, on-road costs, hiring a vehicle, and registration fees.